Sign in to create or edit a product review.

 Rewards: there are some cool rewards, although others have pointed out some disparity in their value, and the method of qualifying for them isn't obvious in-game.
-As such, some people might miss out on the coolest boons simply by making choices in the game, which is unfortunate.
-EDIT: Campaign leadership altered this almost immediately, improving it immensely!

 Overall, I think this is the best-executed special I've seen.
 Well done to all involved!

 Pathfinder Society Scenario #7–99: Through Maelstrom Rift (PFRPG) PDFPaizo Inc.

 Cool lore, but some mechanical problemsScott Young —

 First, let me echo the warning others have made: DO NOT GM THIS WITHOUT SUFFICIENT PREP.
 Just don't do it.
 It's a "SPECIAL", so it should be special for the players (and can be, as evidenced by all the high ratings).
 It is also the hardest scenario I've ever prepped.
 If you want to run this at the level it deserves, you need to prepare thoroughly, and there's a lot of special rules, environmental bits, and stuff from Occult Adventures here.